 - Choose either millet or mixed birdseed and purchase several pounds of seed.
-Opt for higher quality seed that will not have as much dust or debris mixed in with the seed for a clean wedding toss.
+Opt for a higher-quality seed that will not have as much dust or debris mixed in with the seed for a clean wedding toss.

 - Sift the seed carefully through a sieve to remove any lingering dust, twigs, hulls, or other unsightly debris.
 Avoid getting the seed wet to remove dust, as this could encourage germination or mold before the wedding.

-- Tie 2-3 tablespoons of seed into small mesh or tulle bags or put it into individual cartons, sleeves, or tins for guests to use during the wedding toss.
+- Tie two to three tablespoons of seed into small mesh or tulle bags or put it into individual cartons, sleeves, or tins for guests to use during the wedding toss.
 Alternatively, put larger quantities of seed into decorative jars or pails for several guests to use at once.

 While wedding birdseed seems to be a more environmental, bird-friendly option for tossing, it is not necessarily the best option for every wedding venue or every couple.
 On steps or smooth concrete surfaces, birdseed can still be dangerous, particularly for formal wedding shoes.
 Formal gardens may not permit birdseed to be tossed because the seed can germinate and become weeds in an otherwise cultivated landscape.
 In large urban areas with aggressive rock pigeon populations, tossing birdseed may even bring flocks of hungry birds down to assault the happy couple as they leave.

-To avoid the problems caused by both rice and birdseed, many couples are option for different wedding toss items, including:
+To avoid the problems caused by both rice and birdseed, many couples are optioning for different wedding toss items, including: